 Step 3 – Customize Your Content

-After adding some basic details in Proposify, like the title of your proposal and the name of your customer, head to the “Editor” to start writing your proposal.
+Regardless of what template you choose, you’ll want to add custom data, images and charts.
+After adding some basic details in Proposify, like the title of your proposal and the name of your customer, head to the “Editor” to start modifying your proposal.

 On the left hand-side you can see the title of each section for this business proposal template, which starts with Overview & Goals and finishes with Contract.